Luxury carmakers chase India's young, female and frugal

 YOUNG AND TRENDY

-None of the German luxury trio sold more than 7,500 cars in the financial year just ended, when Mercedes fell to third place behind BMW and Audi in a market it used to dominate.
+None of the German luxury trio sold more than 7,500 cars in the nine months to December 2012, according to SIAM, during which Mercedes fell to third place behind BMW and Audi in a market it used to dominate.

 Stuttgart-based Mercedes-Benz, which entered India in 1994, expects total Indian luxury sales to rise to 280,000 annually by 2020, or 4 percent of the total forecast car market.
 The company believes it must break into new markets to secure that business.